getodk/docs/docs/central-entities.rst

 .. image:: /img/central-entities/intro-diagram.png

 Using this functionality, you don't have to create and upload Entity Lists yourself.
-When Submissions arrive and are approved, Central will create new Entities that will appear in follow-up Forms as soon as those Form updates are received.
+When Central receives submissions (or they are approved, see :ref:`the settings section <central-entities-settings>`), new Entities are automatically created.
+As soon as users of the Follow-up Form(s) get Form updates, they can interact with the new Entities.

 If you are interested in seeing how Entities can fit into your workflow right away, we recommend following the Quick Start guide below, where you will upload a tree registration Form and a tree follow-up Form we have created already and see how trees are created by one Form and appear in another.